white-pub/available-study-space-system/README.md

 ## Features
 - Drop-down details for each study space
-- Material, occupancy, and location data provided
+- equipment, occupancy, and location data provided
   - Includes campus and building maps with space pictures
 - Interactive filter to help choose a space
 - Live updates regarding occupancy